What Are Top Translation Software Solutions for Translators?

 • Import/export: Ways to share terminology across teams and projects

-3. Secure collaboration tools
+3. Secure Collaboration Tools

 Translation often involves multiple people—translators, reviewers, subject matter experts, and project managers.
 Good translation software includes tools for these people to work together efficiently.